Food Allergy Testing Specialist in Coral Gables and Palmetto Bay, FL

 It isn’t uncommon for someone to have an allergy to food.
 However, many people may not be exactly sure what they are actually allergic to, making them susceptible to unpleasant and unexpected allergic reactions.
 Even worse, it could also severely affect their health.
 At Piniella Asthma and Allergy Center, we offer food allergy testing at our clinic.

 There are several ways we can test for food allergies at Piniella Asthma and Allergy Center.
-Most of the time a skin test is all that is needed to determine your food allergy, although there are times where a blood test is required.
+Most of the time a skin test is all that is needed to determine your food allergy, although there are times when a blood test is required.

-At Piniella Asthma and Allergy Center we both have skin prick tests and patch tests.
+At Piniella Asthma and Allergy Center, we both have skin prick tests and patch tests.
 Both tests involve exposing a tiny part of your skin to a liquid food extract of the food we are testing.
-For a skin prick test, we use a needle to prick your skin with a tiny amount of the liquid.
+For a skin prick test, we use a needle to prick your skin with a tiny amount of liquid.
 After about 20 minutes, if you are allergic to the food, a small red bump will appear similar to a mosquito bite.
 For those who do not want their skin pricked, we also have patch testing.
 This method involved enclosing a small part of your skin and exposing it to the possible food allergy you might have.
 While this method does not include your skin being pricked, it takes about two weeks for the test to be completed.

 Our allergists can rule out food allergies through skin tests in most cases.
 Sometimes people’s tests may result in a “false positive.”
-They will test positive for food allergies by never show any symptoms of it.
+They will test positive for food allergies by never showing any symptoms of it.
 To confirm this, we will conduct a follow-up test known as a food challenge.
-During this test, a patient will eat or drink small amounts of food in an increasing quantity to see if any allergy related symptoms occur.
+During this test, a patient will eat or drink small amounts of food in an increasing quantity to see if any allergy-related symptoms occur.
 This test is done at our clinic under our close supervision for the safety of the patient.

 It can be hard to figure out which foods make you sick.
 Some people know exactly which ones do, often breaking out into a rash after they are exposed to it.
 However, this is not the case for everyone.
 Some people only show symptoms hours after they are exposed to a portion of food and may have trouble tracing it back to figure out why they feel that way.